Welcome to Crescent School's Admissions Update e-newsletter.

 Headmaster's Welcome

-A very warm welcome to our Admissions Update e-newsletter, designed to give you an insight into the Crescent and a feel for the richness of school life here.
+A very warm welcome to our Admissions Update e-newsletter, designed to give you an insight into Crescent School and a feel for the richness of school life here.
 You will also find lots of practical information that will help you through the admissions process.

 The first thing that strikes visitors to our school is the special sense of purpose that there is here, combined with a genuinely caring and nurturing atmosphere.
 Every child here is unique and everyone has their place in our shared community.
+The word that visitors use most frequently to describe the atmosphere is a simple one; happy.

 Our wonderful teaching staff are determined to go the extra mile to help children achieve everything they are capable of.
 This was noted in our most recent ISI 'outstanding in all areas' inspection, where the parental feedback ‘praised the school’s preparation of former pupils who had successfully and easily transitioned into their new senior school’.
 You can read the full report in full here.